scoverage/sbt-coveralls/CONTRIBUTING.md

 * Run `sbt generateXMLFiles` (once)
 * Run `sbt test`to test the current implementation
 * Run `sbt publishLocal` to create a local build that you can use in your projects `plugins.sbt` file to test something locally
+* Run `sbt scripted` to test the plugin with the scripted test-cases
 * Create a PR (and work through the feedback on the PR)

 ## Committers